Lola Montes (dancer)

-Lola Montes (1918–2008) is the stage name used by Chita Equizabal (born Gertrude Tashma), a Spanish dancer who performed throughout the United States for nearly 70 years.
+Lola Montes (1918–2008) was the stage name used by Chita Equizabal (born Gertrude Tashma), a Spanish dancer who performed throughout the United States for nearly 70 years.

 Early life

 Equizabal, the daughter of poor Russian immigrants, grew up in New York City with a passion for dance.
 She attended ballet school in the city and received training in Spanish dance.
 At age 15, she began dancing professionally when she was hired at a Greenwich Village nightclub.
 With her father's help, she had her name legally changed to Chita Tashma.

 As her talent grew, she became the first American to work with Carmen Amaya, a renowned gypsy flamenco dancer.
 Touring with Amaya's company, she met her first husband (and dance partner), Antonio Triana.
 After arriving in California during the 1940s, the couple appeared in a number of Spanish-themed films (including The Gay Senorita, The Lady and the Monster and The Bridge of San Luis Rey).
 The couple divorced in the 1950s.
 She later went on to marry a Spanish nobleman, Luis Equizabal, who had left Spain during its civil war.
 They remained married until his death in Los Angeles in 1980.